antoinemeeus/url-shortener/README.md

 As you can imagine, the url path `/7TQ_AlDGR` is not very friendly.
 That is why you can update this url code!

 You need to send a `PUT` request to `/update` with the previous `code` that you created earlier and ask for a `new_code` that you define yourself!
-Careful, the new URL should be less than **20 characters** long,  if not it should not be called a short url right?!
+Careful, the new URL should be more than **3 characters** and less than **20 characters** long,  if not it should not be called a short url right?!

 ```bash
 curl --request PUT \